By Peter Staunton

 Juventus were parachuted into the Europa League after their elimination from the Champions League group stages and immediately installed as favourites to win the tournament.

-Matches against Trabzonspor and Fiorentina were relatively straightforward, while a team of decent European calibre in Olympique Lyonnais were overcome in the semi-finals.
+Matches against Trabzonspor and Fiorentina were relatively straightforward, while a team of decent European calibre in Olympique Lyonnais were overcome in the quarter-finals.

 Their exit from the Champions League hurt but the fact that the Europa League final is to be played at Juventus Stadium gave them an immediate chance to recover some dignity by winning a European title in front of their own fans.